 Melling Manor, Shrubbery Farm and Grafton Farmhouse are all grand sounding properties!
 And grand sounding property raffles do seem to do a lot better than those competitions where an average terrace or modern suburban build home is on offer.
 Consider why someone would want to win your home?
 Does it offer that dream lifestyle to entrants?
 If it doesn't then what can you do to make it the right property?
 In our view too many would be promoters assume that people will go for any and every home offered without considering that a winner may wish to sell it, rent it or live in it.
 If your property isn't as exciting as a Melling Manor then you'll need to figure out a way to make it so.

-If you've decided that a house raffle is for you then you're going to need a website and at least a couple of social media channels such as Facebook.
+If you've decided that a house raffle is for you then you're going to need a website and at least a couple of social media channels such as Facebook or Instagram.
 You may need to contract a company to build a site for you although to save costs you could do it yourself.
-Remember you will need a domain name, hosting space and the abilty to take and process online payments.
+Remember you will need a domain name, hosting space and the ability to take and process online payments.
 Your website should be easy to use, provide all the details about the property, contain high quality images of your home, house plans and plenty of terms.

 As you're running a competition and charging people to enter then you need to make sure you're running things properly.
 You need to include a skill element - although this is usually a very simple multiple choice question - and a free to enter postal entry route.
 If you're unsure of this kind of mechanic then take a look at how other sites operate.